LiorItzhak/IntroComputerVisionCourseProject/README.md

 ![png](MD/output_74_1.png)

-Note that because this classifier dont have the position of the image in space, its need to calculate the distances of each new unlabeled data with any of the labeled trained data inefficiently
+Note that because this classifier doesn't have the position of the image in space, it needs to calculate the distances of each new unlabeled data with any of the labeled trained data inefficiently.

-classify alot of data this way can take much time
+Classify a lot of data this way can take much time!

 #### Extracting Image Location In Space From The Features (Features Vector)